 If you’ve looked at similar companies in the past, you’re probably already familiar with the types of products.
 For example, the Cleansing area includes fiber and aloe supplements, along with powders for shakes and for green juice.

 The items are fairly expensive, especially as you can buy similar-sized containers of protein shake for roughly a quarter of that price.
-There are also various kits on sale, although they’re not cheap either.
+There are some packs too.
+These may reduce the price per product, but the cost of buying a pack is high.

 For the right audience, these prices may not be a problem.
 Companies that focus on clean and pure products to tend to charge more for their items.
 And, as expensive as these ones seem, they’re actually not that unusual.
 Many other companies use a similar pricing structure.